crazyhottommy/verhaaklab.github.io/index.md

 >This is a beta and unofficial version for a potential new look of our lab website.
 For current and most up-to-date version, please visit official website, **[http://odin.mdacc.tmc.edu/~rverhaak](http://odin.mdacc.tmc.edu/~rverhaak)**

 We are a computational cancer biology lab at the [UT MD Anderson Cancer Center](http://www.mdanderson.org), Houston, TX.
-Our lab is affiliated with Department of Genomic Medicine and [Department of Bioinformatics and Computational Biology](http://bioinformatics.mdanderson.org) at the MD Anderson Cancer Center.
+Our lab is affiliated with [Department of Genomic Medicine](http://www.mdanderson.org/education-and-research/departments-programs-and-labs/departments-and-divisions/genomic-medicine/index.html) and [Department of Bioinformatics and Computational Biology](http://bioinformatics.mdanderson.org) at the MD Anderson Cancer Center.

+Our research focus is in the analysis of cancer genomics data to improve our understanding of cancer biology.
+We have a specialized research interest in understanding of origin and progression of brain tumors, *glioblastoma and glioma* and thus, advancing colloborative efforts in discovery of risk predictive & prognostic genomic biomarkers as well as therapuetic targets.

 ### <center><i class="fa fa-info-circle fa-1.9x"></i> Recent News</center>